intel-lab-lkp/linux/Documentation/process/backporting.rst

     git log HEAD..<commit>^ -- <path>

-Even better, if you want to restrict this output to a single function (because that's where the conflict appears), you can use the following syntax::
+Even better, if you want to restrict this output to a single function (because that is where the conflict appears), you can use the following syntax::

     git log -L:'\<function\>':<path> HEAD..<commit>^